RoboticVisionOrg/carlie_docs/docs/going_further/developing_for_carlie.md

 Altering the Carlie Base package is typically straight forward, however if you alter the *config_node*, *driver_node* or *power_monitor_node* you may need to update the micro-controller firmware.

 1. Git clone the carlie_base package into the `src` folder of your ROS catkin workspace, `cd <catkin_ws>/src/ && git clone https://github.com/RoboticVisionOrg/carlie_base.git`
-2. Run catkin_make on your ROS catkin worskpace, `cd <catkin_ws> && catkin_make`
+2. Create and checkout a new branch with an appropriate name `git checkout -b <branch_name>`
-3. Run `rospack profile` to ensure ROS will default to the newly cloned repository and not the carlie_base package within `/opt/ros/<distro>/`
+3. Run catkin_make on your ROS catkin worskpace, `cd <catkin_ws> && catkin_make`
-3. Navigate back to the git repo `cd <catkin_ws>/src/carlie_base`
+4. Run `rospack profile` to ensure ROS will default to the newly cloned repository and not the carlie_base package within `/opt/ros/<distro>/`
-4. Create and checkout a new branch with an appropriate name `git checkout -b <branch_name>`
+5. Navigate back to the git repo `cd <catkin_ws>/src/carlie_base`
-5. Make and test your changes
+6. Make and test your changes
-6. Once tested successfully submit a pull request
+7. Once tested successfully submit a pull request

 ## Updating Carlie Sensors
 When altering the Carlie Sensors package please follow the procedure below.